abangiraprecious/Software-Construction/charles MUGANGA/class_assignments/assignment_three/readMe.md

+# Describing the different phases of theTest-Driven Development

 ## The Red Phase(calculator_test.py)
 #### In this phase, I wrote unit tests for a Calculator class that doesn't exist yet.
 - These tests are covering addition, subtraction, multiplication, and division functionalities.